derek63/esb-message-admin-docs/README.md

-Working with and supporting an Enterprise Service Bus (ESB) can be a challenging endeavor, especially if you're using solutions/technologies that don't include comprehensive support tools for managing messages, errors, syncing, configurations and
+Working with and supporting an Enterprise Service Bus (ESB) can be a challenging endeavor, especially if you're using solutions/technologies that don't include comprehensive support tools for managing messages, errors, syncing, and configurations.

-There are many projects for ESB Message Admin that are designed to fill the gap, and .
-They are each documented here.
+There are many projects for ESB Message Admin that are designed to fill this gap, and each one will be documented here as it becomes available.

 ## ESB Message Admin